Standard Occupational Classification System

-Users of occupational data include government program managers, industrial and labor relations practitioners, students considering career training, job seekers, vocational training schools, and employers wishing to set salary scales or locate a new plant.
+Users of occupational data include human resources professionals, government program managers, industrial and labor relations practitioners, students considering career training, job seekers, vocational training schools, and employers wishing to set salary scales or locate a new plant.

+An occupation is defined as a group of "jobs that are similar with respect to the work performed and the skills possessed by workers."
+Therefore, different jobs with similar duties and job requirements would be in the same occupation.
+For example, a bank branch manager and a city treasurer would both be part of the Financial Manager occupation in the SOC.

-The SOC codes have a hierarchical format, so for example the code "15-0000" refers to occupations in the "Computer and Mathematical Occupations" category, and "15-1130" is a subset for "Software Developers and Programmers".
+The detailed occupations in the SOC can be combined into 459 broad occupations, 98 minor groups, and 23 major groups.
+The SOC codes have a hierarchical format, so for example the code "15-0000" refers to occupations in the "Computer and Mathematical Occupations" major group, and "15-1252" is a subset for the "Software Developers" detailed occupation.

 The SOC does not categorize industries or employers.
 There are parallel category systems for industries used with SOC data, most commonly NAICS.

-Other countries

-National variants of the SOC are used by the governments of the United Kingdom, Canada, Spain the Philippines, and Singapore.